 (Ghost Fighter as known in the Philippines and also a favorite of mine) and I think that’s pretty obvious in the drawings.

 Noblesse is about a powerful noble – Cadis Etrama Di Raizel (referred to as Rai) – who has been asleep for 820 years with no knowledge of mankind’s advancement and scientific successes.
-At the start of the story, Rai wakes up in an abandoned building in South Korea, and starts to get used to the modern world.
+At the start of the story, Rai wakes up in an abandoned building in South Korea and starts to get used to the modern world.
 He goes to a school, where he meets his loyal servant Frankenstein.
-With Frankenstein’s help, Rai enrolls into high school and inadvertently befriends athletic teenager Shinwoo, computer geek Ikhan, and Shinwoo’s crush Yuna, and a few others.
+With Frankenstein’s help, Rai enrolls in high school and inadvertently befriends athletic teenager Shinwoo, computer geek Ikhan, and Shinwoo’s crush Yuna, and a few others.
 Noblesse follows the group’s often dangerous adventures against a secret organization while uncovering Rai’s past.

 I came upon this manhwa while I was looking for another manga to read.
 I just finished reading the latest chapter from Shokugeki No Soma at that time, and since there was nothing left for me to do, I decided to browse the Mangahen site to check some new reads.
 I guess what caught my interest with Noblesse is the synopsis written on the site.